m-rosenbaum/m-rosenbaum/README.md

 ### Code samples

 - 🚍 **[Bus Pending](https://github.com/RMedina19/bus_pending)** (2023 | Python, SQLite3): Scraped and analyzed 4.5 million bus-minute observations to measure inequality in Chicago Transit Authority bus delays with 3 classmaters.
+Example applicaiton produced as part of graduate school class.
 - 💸 **[Predicting Poverty using a Proxy Means Test](https://github.com/m-rosenbaum/cr_pmt/)** (2024 | Python): Constructed a proxy means test to predict income categories from Costa Rican household survey data using supervised machine learning techniques.
+Example prediction pipeline produced as part of a graduate school class.
 - 🏫 **[Teacher Mobility in CPS](https://github.com/m-rosenbaum/Teacher-Mobility)** (2018 | R, Stata): Example statistical code that scrapes and analyzes teacher employment data to show the effect of principal changes on teacher attrition using a synthetic control model.

 Many repos for school projects are private to follow academic honesty policies.
 Code for any of the below is available on request: